deconf/search-engine-insights/readme.txt

 == Upgrade Notice ==

 == Changelog ==
+= 1.2 (2019.03.16) =
+* Bug Fixes:
+	* remove screen flickering on report change

 = 1.1 (2019.03.16) =
 * Bug Fixes:
 	* do not allow properties list refresh after locking to a property
 	* do not allow site verification at site level when using a single account for the entire WordPress Network
-	* remember the date range selection accross sessions
+	* remember the date range selection accros sessions

 = 1.0 (2019.03.01) =
 * Enhancements: